chartpath/reyearn/data/import/email/README.md

 * `data/import/email/email`

-To re-use the same directories for multiple labels, use symlinks, e.g.:
+**Not implemented:** Re-use the same directories for multiple labels using symlinks:

 ```
 $ cd email